Maternity and birth statistics: quality report

 Weight gained during pregnancy

-In 2021, Hywel Dda health board did not provide any data for mother’s weight at birth, and Swansea Bay had a higher than usual amount of missing data.
+Since 2021, Hywel Dda health board have provided little or no data for mother’s weight at birth, and Swansea Bay had a higher than usual amount of missing data.
 As a result, the Wales data excludes both of these health boards.
-The percentage of records with valid data for this calculation for each year are: 2021 (61%); 2020 (73%); 2019 (80%); 2018 (75%); 2017 (70%); 2016 (55%).
+The percentage of records with valid data for this calculation for each year are: 2023 (63%); 2022 (64%); 2021 (61%); 2020 (73%); 2019 (80%); 2018 (75%); 2017 (70%); 2016 (55%).
 As a result of the level of missing data, caution is advised when using this statistic.

 Smoking at initial assessment

 While there is a high percentage of valid data for smoking status at initial assessment, statistics on smoking at initial assessment and birth are limited by the way in which the data is collected.
 If CO monitoring is not available, data reliability is dependent on the mother self-reporting accurate information.
-CO monitoring has largely been suspended since the COVID-19 pandemic began, so data for 2020 and 2021 is mainly self-reported.
+CO monitoring has largely been suspended since the COVID-19 pandemic began, so data between 2020 and 2023 is mainly self-reported.

 E-Cigarette use should not be recorded in this data item and would not be detected by a CO monitor; however, in practice some mothers may self-report as a smoker if they use e-cigarettes and be incorrectly recorded as a smoker.
 Likewise, some mothers who do smoke may self-report as a non-smoker and be incorrectly recorded as a non-smoker.

 The percentage of pregnant women recorded as being a smoker at initial assessment are based on all records where valid data for this data item are recorded.
-The number of records with no stated smoking status at initial assessment in year was: 997 in 2016, 1,037 in 2017, 924 in 2018, 549 in 2019, 849 in 2020, 615 in 2021, 568 in 2022.
+The number of records with no stated smoking status at initial assessment can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 Similarly, the analysis by age requires valid data for smoking status at initial assessment as well as age.
-The number of records with either of these data items missing was: 997 in 2016, 1,037 in 2017, 924 in 2018, 549 in 2019, 849 in 2020, 615 in 2021, 568 in 2022.
+The number of records with either of these data items missing can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 Further, the analysis by ethnic group requires valid data for smoking status at initial assessment as well as ethnic group.
-The number of records with either of these data items missing was: 13,020 in 2016, 7,545 in 2017, 6,138 in 2018, 7,661 in 2019, 7,726 in 2020, 6,143 in 2021, 6,297 in 2022.
+The number of records with either of these data items missing can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 CO monitoring has largely stopped since the COVID-19 pandemic which may affect the comparability for data collected before and after 2020.
-Of those who were reported as smokers, the percent who were recorded because of CO monitoring in each year was: 25% in 2016, 28% in 2017, 29% in 2018, 31% in 2019, 26% in 2020, 1% in 2021, 2% in 2022.
+Of those who were reported as smokers, the percent who were recorded because of CO monitoring in each year was: 25% in 2016, 28% in 2017, 29% in 2018, 31% in 2019, 26% in 2020, 1% in 2021, 2% in 2022, 17% in 2023.

 Smoking at birth

 Smoking at birth statistics are limited for the same reasons as smoking at initial assessment; however, there has also been an increase in missing and invalid data recorded for smoking at birth in recent years.
-The number of records with no stated smoking status at birth in each year was: 888 in 2016, 859 in 2017, 519 in 2018, 805 in 2019, 3,717 in 2020, 4,836 in 2021, 5,148 in 2022.
+The number of records with no stated smoking status at birth can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 Similarly, the analysis by age requires valid data for smoking status at birth as well as age.
-The number of records with either of these data items missing was: 888 in 2016, 859 in 2017, 519 in 2018, 805 in 2019, 3,717 in 2020, 4,836 in 2021, 5,148 in 2022.
+The number of records with either of these data items can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 Further, the analysis by ethnic group requires valid data for smoking status at birth as well as ethnic group.
-The number of records with either of these data items missing was: 13,044 in 2016, 7,595 in 2017, 6,084 in 2018, 7,942 in 2019, 8,998 in 2020, 8,379 in 2021, 8,708 in 2022.
+The number of records with either of these data items can be found in Table 4 of the Maternity and birth statistics: quality report tables.

 Stopped smoking during pregnancy